austintgriffith/Pyth.io-Site/content/exploration/deployingacontract.md

 COUNT:253
 ```
 Neat, so our current count is **253** and that's what we deployed the contract with.

-*Note: this was a read-only action, we didn't change the state of the contract so it's free for anyone to do as long as they are connected to the Ethereum blockchain.*
+This was a read-only action, we didn't change the state of the contract so reading the **count** is free for anyone to do as long as they are connected to the Ethereum blockchain.

 Let's run the **add()** function on the contract to actually change the state.
-Might as well create a script for this too:

 ```javascript
 //
 // usage: node contract add Simple null #AMOUNT#